Introduction to Siena for cruise visitors to the Port of Livorno. Things To Do, How to Explore on Your Own, Where to Shop and Best Places to Eat

 Photo by Mark Sehnert CC-by-SA

-Besides the Piazza del Campo and the Gothic buildings that form this vast square, there are many other landmarks to visit when exploring Siena.
-The Piazza Salimbeni and the 14th century Gothic Palazzo Salimbeni are a delight, the Palazzo Tolomei is one of the oldest in Siena, dating back to 1205, and so is the Palazzo Chigi-Saracini, where the famous Accademia Musicale Chigiana is housed.
+The Piazza Salimbeni and the 14th century Gothic Palazzo Salimbeni are a delight.
+The Palazzo Tolomei is one of the oldest in Siena, dating back to 1205, and so is the Palazzo Chigi-Saracini, the home of the famous Accademia Musicale Chigiana.
 Discover the Top Landmarks of Siena.